 - Set up a centralized Cloud Governance / Cloud Center of Excellence

 Your cloud strategy has an impact on the entire organization.
-There are multiple departments involved like with finops.
-The centralized team often works with multiple cloud vendors with their own technical solution, contracts, etc. This centralized team will select cloud providers, create policies, select (cost management) tools, determine best practices on cloud cost optimization and share the knowledge with the operations teams.
+There are multiple departments involved like with FinOps.
+The centralized team often works with multiple cloud vendors with their own technical solutions, contracts, etc. This centralized team will select cloud providers, create policies, select (cost management) tools, determine best practices on cloud cost optimization and share the knowledge with the operations teams.

 - Make software licensing spend in the cloud a separate topic

 Having a good overview of your licensing spend in the cloud is hard.
 Make sure your teams have software licensing on their agenda to manage only what is needed to meet your business goals.

 - Give your team’s responsibility to manage their own cloud spend.

 Your organization can only be successful if your teams help in achieving your business goals.
 Build a culture of cost awareness and give your teams the responsibility to manage their own cloud spend.
 This helps in managing the risk of the ease to start new resources into the cloud.
 Responsibility means reporting as well.
 During a conversation about the report of their cloud spend you can give them compliments if possible.